Kassaddin/Forgeholm/CORE/WORK/TABLETOP/MINE/MODULE/GNSYS Steampunk/Locations/Cities/Aetherium Springs.md

   - locations
   - city
 ---
-#### !!!
-Need to understand the process, so far overcomplicated !!!

 This city is known for its development of Aetherium crystals that amplify and stabilize aetherium technologies.
 The Aetherium Springs provide the essential resources needed for enchanting and powering various inventions.

 ## Overview